moeller-projects/docker-static-website/README.md

 docker run -it --rm --init -p 3000:3000 docker-static-website-test
 ```

-Browse to `http://localhost:3000` and check that the contents of the `index.html` file were rendered correctly.
+Browse to `http://localhost:3000` and confirm that the bundled `index.html` was rendered correctly.

+### Compatibility checks

+The `test-build` GitHub Actions workflow exercises the Dockerfile with the latest BusyBox release to ensure `make_single_applets.sh` continues to work with upstream changes.
+Trigger it from the Actions tab (`Run workflow`) or let it run automatically on pull requests.

 ## Release